SQL OVER clause allows the use of aggregation without using a group by clause.

 SELECT StudId, SubjectId, Marks, ROW_NUMBER() OVER(ORDER BY StudID) AS [Sno#] FROM dbo.StudentScoreCard

-Over Clause with Row number to assign row number based on marks secured by individual student
+Using Over Clause with Row number to a assign row number based on marks secured by each student

-Following statement, assign the row number based on marks by individual student, and row number is assigned from highest to lower order using order by clause.
+Following statement, assign the row number based on marks secured by each student.
+Note that, row number will be assigned from highest to lower order using order by clause.

 SELECT StudId, SubjectId, Marks, ROW_NUMBER() OVER (PARTITION BY StudId ORDER BY Marks DESC) AS [Rank_By_Marks] FROM dbo.StudentScoreCard